USAJOBS/help-center/faq/application/process.md

 * Providing more personal information.
 * Providing more documentation.
 * Answering eligibility questions.
-* Completing an occupational questionnaire – look for a preview of the questions under the **Required documents** section.
+* Completing an occupational questionnaire—look for a preview of the questions under the **Required documents** section.

 It may take you longer to apply to some jobs than others, because some agencies and jobs require more information than others.

 After you submit your application, go back to the **Application** section of your USAJOBS account and make sure the hiring agency received your application.
-Your application status will say **Received** if the application went through.
+Your application status will say you applied with the date you submitted your application if it went through.

-You can always [check the status of your application](../../../how-to/application/status/) in your USAJOBS profile.
+You can always [check the status of your application](../../../how-to/application/status/) in your USAJOBS profile with the **Track This Application** link.

 ### How long will it take to receive an updated status?
-It may take a few hours, after you submit your application, for the agency to update your application status.
+It may take a few hours, after you submit your application, for the agency to update your status.
 You may also receive an email confirmation from the agency application system, but not all agencies send email confirmations.

 ## 7. Agency reviews application